-Financially responsible...means the degree of financial support sufficient to claim an eligible dependent as an exemption on a subscriber's federal income tax return.
+Financially Responsible... the degree of financial support sufficient to claim an eligible dependent as an exemption on a subscriber's federal income tax return.

-Home health aide...a person legally certified under state law as having completed an approved course of study and employed by a state-licensed institution or agency.
+Home Health Aide...a person legally certified under Florida law or similar law of another state as having completed an approved course of study and employed by a state-licensed institution or agency.

-Home health care agency...an agency or institution licensed by the appropriate state agency to provide an approved plan of service for people who are confined and convalescing at home instead of in the Hospital.
+Home Health Care Agency...an agency or institution licensed by the appropriate Florida state agency or similar law of another state to provide an approved plan of service for people who are confined and convalescing at home instead of in the Hospital.
 A Home Health Care Agency may operate independently or as part of a Hospital.
 Organizations or other persons providing home hemodialysis services are not home health care agencies.